-At-large delegate and alternate candidates may submit their signed Statement of Candidacy and Pledge of Support Form prior to the state convention, with delivery no later than May 27, 2024, via email to: chair@dfl.org or via postal mail to: Minnesota DFL Party, 255 Boulevard East, Saint Paul, MN, 55107.
+At-large delegate and alternate candidates may submit their signed Statement of Candidacy and Pledge of Support Form prior to the state convention, with delivery no later than May 27, 2024, via email to: chair@dfl.org or via postal mail to: Minnesota DFL Party, 255 East Plato Boulevard, Saint Paul, MN, 55107.

-Additional rules related to presidential candidate right of approval, fair reflection of presidential preference, and equal division of at-large delegates and alternates can be found on pages 22-23 in the National Delegate Selection Plan Summary section of this Call.
+Additional rules related to presidential candidate right of approval, fair reflection of presidential preference, and equal division of at-large delegates and alternates can be found on page 24 in the National Delegate Selection Plan Summary section of this Call.